azoarob/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Multiple Containers
 Created a docker-compose file and ran it successfully.
-It contains Backen and frontend docker files.
+It contains Backend and frontend docker files.
 Also both local DynamoDB and Postgres were created and ran successfully.
 ![Docker compose up](assets/docker_compose_up.jpg)